OpenDataDSL/website/docs/product/Tutorials/Working-with-TimeSeries-in-OpenDataDSL.md

 ### Functions

-There are various functions in OpenDataDSL that work with TimeSeries - all of them are listed [here](TimeSeries-Functions_47546415.html).
+There are various functions in OpenDataDSL that work with TimeSeries - all of them are listed [here].

 #### Basic Statistics